India Information Technology Act

 Enacted in 2000, the Information Technology Act (No. 21 of 2000) is a complex and highly comprehensive law that regulates, among other things, electronic transactions and e-commerce, digital signature, privacy, data governance and a wide spectrum of Internet crimes.

 ImmuniWeb can help you comply with IT Act cybersecurity and data protection requirements.
-Platform Overview
+How We Help

 The Act criminalizes falsification of electronic documents, identity theft, hacking, violation of privacy and even addresses cyber-terrorism.
 Aimed to bolster digitalization and provide assurance in the cyber space, the IT Act also modernized some sections of the Indian Penal Code, the Indian Evidence Act, the Banker's Book Evidence Act, and the Reserve Bank of India Act to make them compatible with new technologies.
 Importantly, the Act applies only to the private sector.
 Differently from CCPA in California or SHIELD Act in New York, however, the IT Act does not provide exemptions or facilitations to SMEs.